 Moreover, according to the Refugee Law, residence permits for both refuges and subsidiary protection beneficiaries provide the right to remain only in the areas under the control of the Republic of Cyprus (RoC), therefore excluding beneficiaries from the right to remain or even visit areas in the north of the island that are not under the control of the RoC.[7]

-In practice, long delays are systematically encountered in the issuance and renewal of residence permits for both refugees and beneficiaries of subsidiary protection and during 2022 delays increased due to the CRMD prioritising Temporary protection holders who receive their residence permits within 5-7 working days on average.[6]
-Specifically, a BIP, once granted international protection or in the case of renewal, is required to book an appointment on the online platform of the CRMD in order to submit the application in the city in which they are living (if in Nicosia at the CRMD Office, for other cities at the AIU of the that city).
-Depending on the city, appointments are extremely scarce and can take up to 6 months to secure one.
+In practice, long delays are systematically encountered in the issuance and renewal of residence permits for both refugees and beneficiaries of subsidiary protection.
+During 2022, delays increased due to the CRMD prioritising Temporary protection holders who received their residence permits within 5-7 working days on average.[8]
+In 2022, the CRMD set up an online platform where a BIP, once granted international protection or in the case of renewal, could book an appointment to submit the application in the city in which they are living (if in Nicosia at the CRMD Office, for other cities at the AIU of the that city).
+Depending on the city, appointments were extremely scarce and it could take up to 6 months to secure one.
 Furthermore, and based on many complaints, throughout 2022, the scarcity in appointments was mainly due to the online platform being abused by agents who book appointments and would then sell these.
+In early 2023 the operation of online platform was gradually terminated due to the abuse.[9]

-In early 2023 the operation of online platform was gradually terminated due to the abuse.[7]
-Throughout 2023, the procedure and time to submit an application for the issuance or renewal of residence permits differed among cities; in Nicosia an appointment is not required and persons are served on a first-come first served basis[8] whereas in other cities an appointment must be made at the Aliens and Immigration Unit of the city by email or telephone.
-Appointments are usually scheduled within 2-3 months.[9]
+Throughout 2023, the procedure and time to submit an application for the issuance or renewal of residence permits differed among cities; in Nicosia an appointment is not required and persons are served on a first-come first served basis[10] whereas in other cities an appointment must be made at the Aliens and Immigration Unit of the city by email or telephone.
+Appointments are usually scheduled within 2-3 months.[11]
+In 2024, the procedure to submit an application remained the same.

 [1] Article 18A Refugee Law.